gguynn/applicant-senior-front-end-engineer-master/README.md

 - Added database and site: Eats.
 - Added repo and initial commit.
 - * Skipped using environment variables for this exercise.
+- * Skipped staging this exercise, used feature branches.

 #### Added SFEE Theme (Theme CLI)